Why Companies Want Their Outside Counsel to Use Data Analytics

 Due to this, clients are often left in the dark.
-When it comes to patent prosecution, failure to communicate can constitute a significant roadblock because it is essential for any company’s IP strategy that the company and their outside counsel are on the same page when it comes to meeting the company’s IP goals.
-One way around this is for the company and the outside counsel to both have access to the data analytics concerning their patent application, so that the company and the outside counsel are both operating using the same information.
+When it comes to patent prosecution, failure to communicate can constitute a significant roadblock because it is essential for any company’s IP strategy that the company and its outside counsel are on the same page when it comes to meeting the company’s IP goals.
+One way around this is for the company and the outside counsel to both have access to the data analytics concerning their patent application so that the company and the outside counsel are both operating using the same information.

 How to get started with data analytics in your practice

-Paradigm shifts like the one the legal industry is currently undergoing can be unsettling, and for good reason.
+Paradigm shifts like the one the legal industry is currently undergoing can be unsettling and for good reason.
 Data analytics can be intimidating for lawyers because they require working with cutting-edge technology, which lawyers are not traditionally the best at doing.

 However, adopting new technology in the workplace doesn’t have to be frustrating if you’re using tools that were designed specifically for lawyers—and the way lawyers think.
 That’s where Juristat can help.
-Juristat’s industry-leading patent analytics tools are as easy-to-use as they are powerful.
+Juristat’s industry-leading patent analytics tools are as easy to use as they are powerful.
 They can easily be incorporated into your existing practice with minimal disruption.
 That’s because we work with real patent attorneys to build tools that real patent attorneys love to use.